 Which yoga mat is best?

-So which is the best yoga mat for you?
-And what should you look for when you are deciding how to choose a yoga mat?
+So, how do you decide on the best yoga mat for you?
+And what should you take into consideration when you are choosing a new yoga mat for your practice?

 Where is the best place to buy a yoga mat?

-Yoga teacher Ro Grogan says, “I really rate a cork mat from somewhere like Cork Space – it’s sustainable, natural and grounding.
+Yoga teacher Ro Grogan has a unique suggestion: "I really rate a cork mat from somewhere like Cork Space – it's sustainable, natural and grounding.
 Everyone is different, but you want a yoga mat that suits you visually.
-A bit like our clothes, your mat should spark joy.”
+A bit like our clothes, your mat should spark joy."